WHO'S

 his leadership with his teeth.
 This is all natural, instinctive behavior

-and dangerous.
+unacceptable and dangerous.
 Dogs need and want leaders.
-They have an instinctive need
+They have an

-to fit into a pack.
-They want the security of knowing their place and
+instinctive need to fit into a pack.
+They want the security of knowing

 probably is.
 If your dog respects only one or two members of the family but dominates